 Herbal Apple Cider Vinegar Hair Rinse

-This herbal infused apple cider vinegar rinse was influenced by one of my favorite YouTubers.
-Her channel is HolisticHabits.
+This herbal infused apple cider vinegar rinse was influenced by one of my favorite YouTubers, HolisticHabits.

-When you visit her channel it is very apparent that she does not have hair like mine.
-Her hair is naturally straight and extremely long.
-But that is one of the great things about incorporating natural ingredients into your body care routine… they work for nearly every hair and skin type!
+When you visit her channel, it is very apparent that she does not have hair like mine.
+However, that is a great aspect of incorporating natural ingredients into your body care routine.
+This ACV rinse works for nearly every hair type.

 I tweaked this recipe just a bit to infuse two of my favorite ingredients.
-Rosemary and lavender promote hair and scalp health.
-They also help to reduce the pungent smell of the apple cider vinegar…. at least a little.
+Rosemary and lavender herbs promote hair and scalp health.
+They also help to reduce the pungent smell of the apple cider vinegar.

-Apple cider vinegar alone gives the hair shine and helps to restore the hair’s natural ph level.
+Apple cider vinegar gives the hair shine and helps to restore the hair’s natural ph level.
 The average ph level of healthy hair is 4.5 to 5.5.
 Often shampooing the hair raises its ph level.
-However, a natural acid, like apple cider vinegar brings the ph back into balance.
+However, a natural acid, like apple cider vinegar, brings the ph back into balance.
+Since the ph of apple cider vinegar is around a 3, we’ll discuss how to dilute the ACV rinse before application.

 Hair with a ph level that is too high can be dry and frizzy.
 Some also experience dry and flaking scalp.
-Apple cider vinegar closes the hair’s cuticles which leaves the hair shiny, moisturized, and promotes hair health.
+Apple cider vinegar closes the hair’s cuticles, which leaves the hair shiny, moisturized, and promotes hair health.
+If your hair porosity ranges from medium to high, this is a bonus.

 How to Use

-Shampoo and rinse your hair and scalp.
-You can apply the hair rinse in a few different ways.
+After shampooing, you can apply the ACV hair rinse in a few different ways.
 You can take the bowl or jar of water/vinegar mixture and pour it over your head in the shower.
 You can also put your rinse in a spray bottle and spray it on your hair and scalp.
-Leave the herbal hair rinse in for a minute or two and rinse with cool water.
+Leave the herbal hair rinse in for two to three minutes and rinse with cool water.